Dr Kendra Packham

 This chapter takes a fresh look at the formal and rhetorical techniques of a text that played a key role in Marvell’s reputation, An Account of the Growth of Popery and Arbitrary Government.
 Re-examining Marvell’s engagement with and contribution to political print culture, the chapter considers the Account’s connections with an earlier product of this culture—the ‘Parliamentarian’ history of John Rushworth—and how, in satirizing the Cavalier Parliament as an agent of ‘arbitrary government’, the Account made contact with a genre of ‘election literature’ which also exposed ‘affairs of state’ to wider scrutiny.
 Moving on to reconsider Marvell’s treatment of Catholicism, the chapter reviews new evidence for the Account’s afterlife in officially ‘anti-Catholic’ England, and suggests that this ‘anti-popery’ work offers a window onto a society in which different discourses about ‘the Catholic’ circulated openly, and could be adopted in response to particular political conditions.

-Bodleian Library display based on Dr Kendra Packham’s British Academy-funded research project, and held during the period of the 2015 UK general election; the display used the Bodleian’s rich collections of rare books (including election plays, ballads, and miscellanies) and visual satire (including the work of Hogarth) to reveal how literary forms both reflected and helped to shape and fuel an active, adversarial, wide-reaching culture of elections and electioneering in eighteenth-century England.
+Bodleian Library display based on Dr Kendra Packham’s British Academy-funded research project, and held during the period of the 2015 UK general election; the display used the Bodleian’s rich collections of rare books (including election plays, election ballads, and election miscellanies) and visual satire (including William Hogarth's famous depiction of the 'humours' of an election) to reveal how literary forms both reflected and helped to shape and fuel an active, adversarial, wide-reaching culture of elections and electioneering in eighteenth-century England.

 01-Feb-2014 ‘Praising Catholics “of low degree”: Literary Exemplarity, Popular Royalism, and Pro-Catholic Representations, 1660–1725’, The Review of English Studies, 65: 268 (Oxford: Oxford University Press, 2013), pp. 58–77.